-As the client’s financial planner, our job was to help the client organize his new-found wealth.
-We did this by not just investing that wealth into a low-cost, broadly diversified portfolio; we also worked to determine the client’s goals.
-With the client, we strategized how to use his new wealth to reach his goals.
+As the client’s financial planners, our job was to help him organize and optimize his new-found wealth.
+We did more than recommend he invest his wealth into a low-cost, broadly diversified portfolio.
+We also spent time with him, working to understand his goals.
+Using this information and our financial planning experience, we strategized how to use his new wealth to reach his goals.

 Financial Planning Client Confidentiality

 Unlike lawyers, financial advisors do not have attorney-client privilege.
-That is, what is discussed between a lawyer and their client may be kept private.
+This means that what is discussed between a lawyer and their client may be kept private.

-Client confidentiality is similar – but different – for financial planners.
+For financial planners, client confidentiality is similar – but different.
 For the most part, everything discussed with our clients is kept confidential.
 This is because client confidentially is a requirement of CERTIFIED FINANCIAL PLANNERTM professionals.
 (Taylor and I are both CFP® professionals.)

-Of course, there are certain exceptions for CFP® professional-client confidentiality – such as in response to a proper legal process.
-If you’re interested in the circumstances of when you can’t expect confidentiality from your CERTIFIED FINANCIAL PLANNERTM professional, you can read about them here.
+Of course, there are exceptions for CFP® Board imposed client confidentiality – such as in response to a proper legal process.
+If you’re interested in when you can’t expect confidentiality from your CERTIFIED FINANCIAL PLANNERTM professional, you can read about them here.

 CERTIFIED FINANCIAL PLANNERTM Professional Client Confidentiality

 Our client experiencing the company buyout didn’t check any of the boxes for an exception to client confidentiality under the CFP® Board Standards of Professional Conduct.
 So, when our client asked us about client confidentially, we let him know about those very standards.
-And with that, our client rested assured that the details of his company buyout would stay between him and his CERTIFIED FINANCIAL PLANNERTM professionals.
+And with that, our client was able to rest assured that the details of his company buyout would stay between him and his CERTIFIED FINANCIAL PLANNERTM professionals.